RaviTambade/AspnetMarchWeekend25/Notes/Week12/sessionsunday.md

 dotnet build
 ```

-✅ This generated a simple skeleton ASP.NET Core MVC project—ideal for cloud deployment.

-I compiled the app and verified its working using:
+📦 *This created a clean MVC web app structure—perfect for deployment.*

+I verified that it worked locally:

 ```bash
 dotnet run
 ```

-🖥️ The application started locally on `localhost:507x`.
-I copied the link, tested it in Chrome, and voilà—it worked.
-But remember, this is **local**.
-No one else can access it.
+The app launched at `http://localhost:507x`.
+I clicked the link, and there it was—our MVC app running fine.
+But here's the catch:

+> 🧠 "It’s running *only on my laptop*.
+The world doesn’t know it exists.
+That’s our next challenge—*make it cloud-visible*."

+---

 ### 🔁 **Version Control with Git**

-"To get it cloud-ready, I followed standard version control practices:
+*"I told them: any project worth sharing, deploying, or collaborating on should be version controlled.
+Git isn't optional—it's essential."*

+So we did:

 ```bash
 git init